ondemos/libdemos/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The @deliberative team thanks you :sparkles:.
+Congratulations :tada::tada: The @ondemos team thanks you :sparkles:.

 Once your PR is merged, your contributions will be publicly visible.